Birkbeck station: National Rail

 During the evenings (after approximately 20:00), the service is reduced to hourly in each direction.

 No National Rail services call at the station on Sundays.

 London Trams

 Tram services at Birkbeck are operated by Tramlink.
 The tram stop is served by trams every 10 minutes between and via Croydon.
 This is reduced to a tram every 15 minutes on Saturday early mornings and evenings, and on Sundays.

-Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.
+Services are operated using Bombardier CR4000 and Stadler Variobahn model low-floor trams.